kglw-dot-net/phase1/setlists/_posts/2017-10-05-fox-theatre-boulder-co.md

 15. Altered Beast IV

 16. Robot Stop
-    ('Master of the Universe' by Hawkwind snippet)
+    (w/ Master of the Universe - Hawkwind tease)

 17. Gamma Knife

 18. The River

 19. Am I in Heaven?
+    (w/ People-Vultures + Rattlesnake + Alter Me + Robot Stop + Cellophane +

-Note: Am I in Heaven?
-Medley: People-Vultures, Rattlesnake, Alter Me, Robot Stop, Cellophane, I'm in Your Mind Fuzz, Cut Throat Boogie, Head On/Pill, and Float Along-Fill Your Lungs
+    I'm in Your Mind Fuzz + Cut Throat Boogie + Head On/Pill + and Float Along-Fill Your Lungs teases)